Government

 The Borough of Lavallette is currently participating in the Community Rating System (CRS) under the National Flood Insurance Program (NFIP).
 The CRS, administered by the Federal Emergency Management Agency (FEMA), provides that a community, who performs specific activities related to flood protection, flood awareness, and flood prevention, can secure reduced flood insurance premiums for all property owners within the community.

-This is the Borough’s sixteenth year of active participation within the program.
-For 2014 we have acquired a rating of 6 within the program guidelines.
-If you carry flood insurance, this will result in 20 percent reduction in your annual flood insurance premium.
-This is double the amount of savings from the previous year.
+This is the Borough’s 20th year of active participation within the program.
+For 2023 we have acquired a rating of 7 within the program guidelines.
+If you carry flood insurance, this will result in 15 percent reduction in your annual flood insurance premium.
 The program benefits all residents by increasing flood protection, awareness, and prevention, as well as, premium reductions for flood insurance policy holders.

 Discount Eligibility